gdscsc24/2024-solution-challenge/README.md

   <img src="assets/images/loading_logo.png" alt="Logo" width="200"/>
 </div>

-Moodista is a mental health self-care app for modern people.
+Moodista ☕️ is a mental health self-care app for modern people.

- **Diary-based sentiment analysis** provides customized content.
+ **Diary-based sentiment analysis** provides you with customized contents 😊!

-Pursue healthy life and well-being for all age groups by supporting connections with communities and treatment centers.
+Pursue healthy life and well-being for all age groups 🌱 by supporting connections with communities and treatment centers.

 ## Members